HIV | PANNA

 Published in: J Antimicrob Chemother.
 2019;30 [Epub ahead of print]

 Background Darunavir 800 mg once (q24h) or 600 mg twice (q12h) daily combined with low-dose ritonavir is used to treat HIV-positive pregnant women.
-Decreased total darunavir exposure (17%-50%) has been reported during pregnancy,
+Decreased total darunavir exposure (17%-50%) has been reported during pregnancy, but limited data on unbound exposure are available.

 First report of dolutegravir unbond plasma concentrations during pregnancy in HIV-positive women